Tyrn/wei/the-insider-en.typ

 your efforts,  he will tell  us everything.
 Three days later, after Ashinik tells us everything, nothing will be left of the sect."

-     "Nothing will be left except the reasons for its existence - poverty of the people, embezzling officials and rude Earthmen."
+     "Nothing will be left except the reasons for its existence---poverty of the people, embezzling officials and rude Earthmen."

      Shavash grinned.